-Medicaid Coverage of Continuous Glucose Monitors - SB 988 by Sen. Colleen Burton (R-Lakeland) and HB 967 by Rep. Melanie Bell (R-Fort Meade) require the Agency for Health Care Administration to provide coverage for continuous glucose monitors for certain Medicaid recipients and require AHCA to include the rate impact in their rate setting process.
+Medicaid Coverage of Continuous Glucose Monitors - SB 988 by Sen. Colleen Burton (R-Lakeland) and HB 967 by Rep. Melanie Bell (R-Fort Meade) require the Agency for Health Care Administration to provide coverage for continuous glucose monitors under the Medicaid pharmacy benefit to treat Medicaid recipients diagnosed with diabetes who meet certain criteria and requirements, subject to the availability of funds and any limitations or directions provided in the General Appropriations Act.